How can asset owners integrate an equity factor allocation into their existing roster of active managers?

 The baseline portfolio is the same as in the previous scenario; however the factor allocation is now accomplished via the bottom-up implementation.3 In the below exhibit, we see a very different outcome for asset owners who choose this method.

-A 40% weight to passive results in approximately 30% in both of the factor and active allocations (top bar chart).
+A 40% weight to indexed results in approximately 30% in both of the factor and active allocations (top bar chart).
 These weights indicate that staff has higher conviction in factor premia than in the previous scenario.
-This time, some of the funding for the factor allocation comes from the active managers; in the previous scenario, the factor allocation was funded entirely from the passive allocation.
+This time, some of the funding for the factor allocation comes from the active managers; in the previous scenario, the factor allocation was funded entirely from the indexed allocation.

 The lower bar chart shows that the active risk is now more evenly shared between the active and factor allocations.
 In the previous scenario, the active managers consumed the bulk of the 150 bps risk budget.